 Locating measures by creating a starting or base station on the route

 You can use this method when no stations are present on the route.
-You'll create a starting or base station on the route and enter the stationing values for measures.
+You'll create a starting or base station on the route and define stationing values for measures.
 The measures will be located at an offset from the starting station.
 As shown in the example below, a starting station (yellow star) is temporarily located and a station value is provided.
-The new point event's location is then identified by using an offset distance (in station values) from that starting station.
-When the new point events are created using this method, the stationing data is translated to routes and measures for storage.
+The new point event's location is then identified using an offset distance (in station values) from that starting station.
+When new point events are created using this method, the stationing data is translated to routes and measures for storage.

 - Open Event Editor and, if prompted, sign in to Portal for ArcGIS or ArcGIS Online.